Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

+Two cases of successful membership inference are left unexplained: the Malware data-sets, Hidost and Drebin.
+We suspect that \textbf{sparsity} causes the vulnerability.
+The average percentage of features $>0$ on the full data-set is $<0.001$\% $\pm0.0006$ on Drebin and $\sim 12$\% $\pm3.8$ on Hidost.
+Next is MNIST( 1 vs 7 with around $14$\% $\pm 4.1$, 1 vs 8 with $\sim 16$\% $\pm6.5$ and 8 with $\sim18$\% $\pm5.2$).
+All other data-sets exhibit less sparsity ($>20$\%, Spam) or well above $70$\% (all remaining data-sets).

+The difference in sparsity between Hidost and MNIST is small, yet the discrepancy to robust data-sets (Bank, Spam) is large.
+To account for sparsity, we apply a GPC using inducing variables (GPy's sparse GPC).
+Such a GPC also optimizes over the training points: the training data is then not directly stored.

-We have so far explained all successful attack, leaving open only the two Malware datasets, Hidost and Drebin, unexplained.
-Both data sets share the high dimensionality and sparsity, which might influence the success of the attack.
-To evaluate this claim, train a GPC using inducing variables (GPy's sparse GPC) to account for the sparse data.
-We repeat the attack as described in the previous experiments.
-We depict the results of the same settings as in the previous study in \cref{fig:lengtscaleMISparse}.
-We observe that the accuracy is now on all settings close to a random guess, with the exception of a short lengthscale for Hidost on mean or variance, latent mean, or mean and variance.
-For Drebin, we observe a very small improvement over random guess when a short lengthscale is used and the attacker accesses mean and variance.
+In Fig.~\ref{fig:lengtscaleMISparse}, we investigate the same settings from the previous study.
+The attacker's accuracy is now on all settings close to a random guess, with the exception of a short lengthscale for Hidost on mean or variance, latent mean, or mean and variance.
+For Drebin, we observe a very small improvement over random guess when a short lengthscale is used and the attacker accesses the GP's predictive mean and variance.